The Social History Society greatly values its postgraduate members.

 We have a strong record of supporting postgraduate researchers through reduced membership rates and substantial postgraduate representation at our annual conference.

-Postgraduate study can be a difficult experience; getting involved with a lively community like the Social History Society can offer a great personal and professional boost.
+Postgraduate study can be a difficult experience.
+But getting involved with a lively community like the Social History Society can offer a great personal and professional boost.
 Membership provides a platform to share your research and to network with your fellow historians.

 There are three main ways you can get involved: